-- A. The use of supraglottic airway devices are limited to EMT-P, Advanced EMTs, and EMT-Bs who maintain their optional scope skill certification for rescue airways. - B. iGel airways are the approved rescue airway device for adults for Imperial County. - C. iGel airways are the approved rescue airway device for pediatrics in Imperial County.
-Pediatric iGel insertion is only approved for paramedics.

-- D. Supraglottic devices may be utilized under the following indications: - 1.
+- A. The use of supraglottic airway devices are limited to EMT-P, Advanced EMTs, and EMT-Bs who maintain their optional scope skill certification for rescue airways. - B. iGel airways are the approved rescue airway device for adults for Imperial County. - C. Supraglottic devices may be utilized under the following indications: - 1.
 Cardiac arrest (of any cause) - 2.
 Inability to ventilate non-arrest patient (with BLS airway maneuvers) in a setting in which endotracheal intubation is not successful or unable to be done.

-E. Contraindications include:
+D. Contraindications include:

 - 1. Presence of gag reflex - 2.
 Caustic ingestion - 3.
 Known esophageal disease (e.g. cancer, varices, stricture, others) - 4.
 Laryngectomy with stoma - 5.
 Inability to place device due to difficulties with mouth opening - 6.
 Known or suspected pathological or foreign-body airway obstruction, including epiglottitis - 7.
-Trauma to the trachea, neck, or oropharynx - a.
-Igel creates its seal by touching all aspects of the peri-laryngeal framework over the tracheal opening.
-If that framework were to be compromised, an adequate seal would be inhibited.
-With that in mind, not all traumas will bar igel placement. - 8.
+Trauma to the trachea, neck, or oropharynx - 8.
 Caustic ingestion - 9.
 Active vomiting - 10.
-Relative: Anticipated requirement for high inspiratory pressures during ventilation

-- F. Two attempts with the supraglottic airway are permissible.
-Ventilations should be interrupted no more than 10 seconds per attempt - Patient should be ventilated for two minutes prior to intubation attempt to improve oxygenation and ventilation between attempts if BLS maneuvers are providing breathing support, and pre-oxygenation is possible - Patient should be connected to continuous monitoring including: pulse oximetry, ECG leads, end tidal CO2 monitoring, and blood pressure throughout procedure - b.
+Relative: Anticipated requirement for high inspiratory pressures during ventilation - E. Two attempts with the supraglottic airway are permissible.
+Ventilations should be interrupted no more than 10 seconds per attempt - Patient should be ventilated for two minutes prior to intubation attempt to improve oxygenation and ventilation between attempts if BLS maneuvers are providing breathing support, and pre-oxygenation is possible - a.
+Patient should be connected to continuous monitoring including: pulse oximetry, ECG leads, end tidal CO2 monitoring, and blood pressure throughout procedure

+- b.
 Maintain c-spine if traumatic injury suspected - c.
 All patients should be pre-oxygenated with 100% BVM (or NRB if patient ventilating well) and 6 L nasal cannula prior to intubation attempt as possible.
 Do not hyperventilate the patient - d.
 Nasal cannula oxygenation should continue through intubation attempt - e.
-End tidal CO2 should be placed prior to intubation or supraglottic airway placement attempt - G. If a supraglottic device is to be placed, or is anticipated for potential placement, ALS should be contacted as early as possible to prepare for other needed ALS interventions. - H. Documentation should include: - 1.
+End tidal CO2 should be placed prior to intubation or supraglottic airway placement attempt - F. If a supraglottic device is to be placed, or is anticipated for potential placement, ALS should be contacted as early as possible to prepare for other needed ALS interventions. - G. Documentation should include: - 1.
 Indication for use of supraglottic airway device - 2.
 Pre-insertion vital signs including EtCO2 - 3.
 Number of attempts - 4.
 Positioning and securement of device - 5.
 Complications - 6.
 Response to treatment